 This mountain is east of the city of Payson and north of the Nebo Loop Road.
 Its next door neighbor is Loafer Mountain.
 These mountains aren't climbed as much probably because Mount Nebo is so close by.
 There are a couple different routes that can be taken but the one from Payson Lakes trailhead is used the most.
-It intersects the Loafer Mountain trail higher up.
-The Loafer Mountain trail goes northeast toward the West Ridge.
+This route intersects the Loafer Mountain trail higher up.
+The Loafer Mountain trail goes northeast toward the west ridge.
 Then it heads east to the pass between Loafer Mountain and Santaquin Peak.
 There will be a trail going up the south ridge of Santaquin Peak.
 The southeast ridge is a good winter route and can be done in one day.
 Access to this route is near the town of Birdseye north of Mount Pleasant.

 Loafer Mountain - (10,687 feet)

 Loafer Mountain is two feet higher than Santaquin Peak.
 It is located to the southeast.
 They can be climbed together on the same hike.
 Fewer people go to Loafer Mountain because the summit is a flat plateau and looks less interesting compared to Santaquin Peak.
 Climb Loafer Mountain from the saddle between Santaquin Peak.
 Stay on the upper west ridge and walk along a hikers trail to the top.
 The view from the summit of Loafer Mountain is similiar to the one from Spanish Fork Peak.
 You can see the line of mountains to the north and Mount Nebo to the south.

 This is the last major area in the Wasatch Mountains.
 It is at the southern end of the range.
 Mount Nebo is the highest mountain in the range so it sees quite a lot of traffic.
 Other mountains in the area don't see many hikers.
 South of Mount Nebo are the San Pitch Mountains.